X-FRI/.github/profile/README.md

 # The X-Files Research Institute

-*A purely open source organization that aims to explore the fields of computer science and open source.*
+*An open source collaborative organization that grows together*

-## Here we use various technologies without bias
+## We explore and use any interesting techniques
 __In no particular order__

 <img src="/images/colour-icon.png" height="30px">